African-Alliance/website/README.md

 `npm run dev`

-To work on a feature, checkout to a branch(name of the feature), before building.
+To work on a feature, checkout from `dev` branch to a new branch(name of the feature), before building.

 `git checkout "branch_name"`